ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-single-row/index.md

 - The selected nodes are obtained using the `api.getSelectedNodes()` api, and are then individually updated.

 <grid-example title='Updating Selected Rows' name='updating-selected-row' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>

+## Next Up

+Continue to the next section to learn how to use [Transactions](/server-side-model-updating-transactions/) with the SSRM.